 Wittenborg MBM Programme Approved as an MSc award by Accreditation Body NVAO

 Good news!
-Wittenborg University of Applied Sciences' Master of Business Management (MBM) has just been accredited as a Master of Science (MSc) for the next 6 years by the Dutch Flemish Accreditation Organisation (NVAO).
+WUAS' Master of Business Management (MBM) has just been accredited as a Master of Science (MSc) for the next 6 years by the Dutch Flemish Accreditation Organisation (NVAO).
 The accreditation panel in its report said it appreciates the "strong international and intercultural character" of the MBM programme, adding that Wittenborg has a long track record of and a distinguished focus on international students.

 The MBM, unlike the classic MBA, does not require 3 years of work experience from applicants and is focused on bachelor's graduates from the economics sphere.
 The positive decision is subject to a few conditions, which Wittenborg's chair of the executive board, Peter Birdsall, said will be "easily met" before the deadline of August 2021.